 - Precision pressure gauge

-Another reputable brand with a range of brake bleeding kits is Mityvac.
-The 6830 model is a highly rate brake bleeder that has a 1.9 liter reservoir that can perform multiple bleeding applications without having emptying.
+Another popular automotive brand with a range of brake bleeding kits is Mityvac.
+The 6830 model is a highly rate brake bleeder that has a 1.9 liter reservoir that can perform multiple bleeding applications without needing to be emptied.

-A unique feature of this brake bleeder is the automatic shut off valve, which prevents overfilling of the reservoir.
+A unique feature of this brake bleeder is the automatic shut off valve, which prevents overfilling of the reservoir during vacuuming.

 Other features of the Mityvac 6830 include: